Robinpig/Note/docs/CS/Distributed/GFS.md

 It caches this information for a limited time and interacts with the chunkservers directly for many subsequent operations.

 Let us explain the interactions for a simple read with reference to Figure 1.

 First, using the fixed chunksize, the client translates the file name and byte offset specified by the application into a chunkindex within the file.
 Then, it sends the master a request containing the file name and chunk index.
 The master replies with the corresponding chunk handle and locations of the replicas.
 The client caches this information using the file name and chunkindex as the key.

 The client then sends a request to one of the replicas, most likely the closest one.
 The request specifies the chunk handle and a byte range within that chunk.
 Further reads of the same chunkrequire no more client-master interaction until the cached information expires or the file is reopened.
 In fact, the client typically asks for multiple chunks in the same request and the master can also include the information for chunks immediately following those requested.
 This extra information sidesteps several future client-master interactions at practically no extra cost.

+Problems started to occur once the size of the underlying storage increased.
+Going from a few hundred terabytes up to petabytes, and then up to tens of petabytes.

+That really required a proportionate increase in the amount of metadata the master had to maintain.
+Also, operations such as scanning the metadata to look for recoveries all scaled linearly with the volume of data.
+So the amount of work required of the master grew substantially.
+The amount of storage needed to retain all that information grew as well.

+In addition, this proved to be a bottleneck for the clients, even though the clients issue few metadata operations themselves.
+When you have thousands of clients all talking to the master at the same time, given that the master is capable of doing only a few thousand operations a second, the average client isn’t able to command all that many operations per second.

 ### Chunk Size

 Chunksize is one of the key design parameters.
-We have chosen 64 MB, which is much larger than typical file system blocksizes.
+64 MB is much larger than typical file system blocksizes.
+Each chunk replica is stored as a plain Linux file on a chunkserver and is extended only as needed.
+Lazy space allocation avoids wasting space due to internal fragmentation, perhaps the greatest objection against such a large chunk size.

 - First, it reduces clients’ need to interact with the master because reads and writes on the same chunkrequire only one initial request to the master for chunklocation information.
 - Second, since on a large chunk, a client is more likely to perform many operations on a given chunk, it can reduce network overhead by keeping a persistent TCP connection to the chunkserver over an extended period of time.